adityasonel/IosTextView/LFK_enquete_English.md

 ### Among the projects you have worked on, which one are you  most proud of?
 What were your tasks in the project, and how did you use your knowledge/skills to come up with the solution?

 Although I proud on my every minor or major project till date.
 But the most paramount project is which I am working on currently.
-This project is special for me because I am working first time on AR/VR technology, and I feel like AR/VR is magic.
+This project is special for me because I am working first time on AR/VR technology.
+In this project I have to work on Unity IDE with Vuforia AR/VR SDK.
+While working on Unity pretty easy for me because I was earliear worked on it while competing in Microsoft DreamSpark Contest in my university period.
+This working knowledge over Unity IDE, I used work over this project Unity IDE part easily.
+While Vuforia SDK part is little bit more complex but I am sure I would finish this project in the given timeline.
+Working on AR/VR technology is always entertaining for me, becuase it showcase the real product what I developed or what I am trying to build.
+After ArCore and ArKit publicly releasing working on AR/VR is became more interesting.

 ### Public Repository URL (if you have GitHub and Bitbucket accounts)